Exporting for Android¶

 Enter the Editor Settings screen.
 This screen contains the editor settings for the user account in the computer (it's independent of the project).

 Scroll down to the section where the Android settings are located:

-In that screen, the path to 3 files needs to be set:
+In that screen, 2 paths need to be set:

 - The debug

 .keystorefile - It can be found in the folder where you put the

 Once that is configured, everything is ready to export to Android!

 Providing launcher icons¶